What does a Fire Technician do?

 How to become a Fire Technician?

-Becoming a Fire Technician can lead to a rewarding career in public service and safety.
-This path requires dedication and a clear understanding of the steps involved.
-Fire Technicians play a crucial role in preventing and responding to fires, ensuring community safety.
+Becoming a Fire Technician can lead to a rewarding career in public safety.
+Fire Technicians play a crucial role in preventing and managing fires.
+They must be highly trained and ready to respond to emergencies.
+The process to become a Fire Technician involves several steps.

 How long does it take to become a Fire Technician?